kondratevakate/3d-deformable-convolutions/README.md

 # 3DDeformableConvolutions
-A repository with basic layer of 3D deformable receptive fiesld for 3D VoxCNN and 3D VoxResNet.
+A repository with basic layers and blocs of 3D deformable receptive field for `3DVoxCNN` and `3DVoxResNet`.

+Architectures are here as well

 The sourse paper: https://arxiv.org/pdf/1911.01898.pdf

+Our lab cite, please refer: http://adase.group/neuro/